SED degree requirements

 - ISD 521: Development and Verification of System Design Requirements

-- ISD 522: Systems Engineering Architecture & Design
+- ISD 522: Systems Engineering Architecture and Design

 - Course options include:

-Model-based systems engineering is a formalized methodology used to support the requirements, design, analysis, verification, and validation associated with the development of complex systems.
-In this field, you will learn management of real-time information on design and verification requirements supports the project team, and software skills in database management, programming, and communication.
+Model-based systems engineering is a formalized methodology used to support the requirements, design, analysis, verification and validation associated with the development of complex systems.
+In this field, you will learn management of real-time information on design and verification requirements to support the project team, and software skills in database management, programming, and communication.

 Sample courses: